Skip to main content

 • Level-3: Variables mapped on uniform space-time grid scales, usually with some completeness and consistency.

-The ASTER products have two sources of metadata: the embedded Hierarchical Data Format (HDF) metadata, and the external Earth Observing System Data and Information System (EOSDIS) metadata, otherwise known as the EOSDIS Core System (ECS) metadata.
-The generated ECS .met file is the external metadata file in XML format that is delivered to the user along with the ASTER product.
-For georeferencing purposes, use the values delineated in the embedded HDF metadata.
-Other product-specific and core metadata can be referred from either source.
+The ASTER products have two primary sources of metadata: the embedded Hierarchical Data Format (HDF) metadata and the external Earth Observing System Data and Information System (EOSDIS) metadata, also known as the EOSDIS Core System (ECS) metadata.
+The ECS metadata is provided as a separate metadata file in XML format for products that include external metadata.

 Instrument Type